EconomyLens.com

 A massive corruption scandal in Malaysia saw top officials loot billions from state fund 1MDB. ©AFP

-Washington (United States) (AFP) – A fugitive financier accused of involvement in a massive corruption scandal in Malaysia, in which top officials looted billions from state fund 1MDB, has filed for a pardon from US President Donald Trump.
+Washington (United States) (AFP) – A fugitive financier accused of involvement in a massive corruption scandal in Malaysia in which top officials looted billions from state fund 1MDB has sought a pardon from US President Donald Trump.
 Businessman Low Taek Jho, better known as Jho Low, is formally seeking a “pardon after completion of sentence,” according to the US Department of Justice website.

 Related

 The scandal shook Malaysian politics, contributing to the 2018 downfall of the ruling coalition that had governed since independence in 1957, and led to the convictions of two former Goldman Sachs bankers.
-Investigators said top officials used their ill-gotten gains to splurge on luxury assets worldwide, including a luxury yacht, high-end real estate, Monet and Van Gogh paintings, and even to fund the Hollywood blockbuster “The Wolf of Wall Street.”
+Investigators said top officials used their ill-gotten gains to splurge on assets worldwide, including a luxury yacht, high-end real estate, Monet as well as Van Gogh paintings and even to fund the Hollywood blockbuster “The Wolf of Wall Street.”
 Actor Leonardo DiCaprio testified in court about Low’s wild spending sprees and lavish parties.

 The globe-spanning scandal also ensnared Pras Michel, a rapper in rap trio the Fugees, who was found guilty of helping Low funnel money from 1MDB into US politics.